Uladzislau-T/GameStore/README.md

 It's not ready yet.
-Development in progress.
+Development is in progress.